mosqueiro/lightning/doc/lightning-fundchannel_start.7.md

 *announce* whether or not to announce this channel.

-*close_to* is a Bitcoin address to which the channel funds should be sent to on close.
+*close_to* is a ZCore address to which the channel funds should be sent to on close.
 Only valid if both peers have negotiated `option_upfront_shutdown_script`.
 Returns `close_to` set to closing script iff is negotiated.